Seattle's Child

 One Seattle summer must-do with the kids: get out on the water.
 Unless you have your own boat, that means boat rentals, cruises, or tours.
-There are many fabulous options – from renting paddleboards, kayaks, canoes, pedal boats, or donut boats to taking a short ice-cream cruise in Lake Union (or a cruise through the Ballard Locks).
-With so much of our city surrounded by water, getting out on the water with the kids is easy – even if you don’t have experience in boats.
+There are many fabulous options: renting paddleboards, kayaks, canoes, pedal boats, or taking a donut boat to cruise the waters.
+With so much of our city surrounded by water, getting out on the water with the kids is easy, even if you don’t have experience in boats.
 So whether you’re a paddling pro, or would rather let someone else take the helm, here are 11 excellent ways to get out on the water:

 Canoe, kayak, paddleboard (and more) boat rentals

-For more suggestions about where to go paddling with kids see “9 Places to Go Kayaking and Paddleboarding with Kids In and Beyond Seattle“.
+For more suggestions about where to go paddling with kids, check out 9 Places to Go Kayaking and Paddleboarding with Kids In and Beyond Seattle.

 Agua Verde Café & Paddle Club